 “Yeah, good idea.”
 Sairek agreed.

-They moved to step off the path together and gave the wagon a generously wide and distant berth before turning back around to watch.
+They moved to step off the path together into the wet grass and gave the wagon a generously wide and distant berth before turning back around to watch.
 However, instead of the vehicle passing by them, it instead slowed down to a stop in front of them.
 Nayleen immediately frowned at this.

 “Wait, please wait!
 I beg you!”
-An aging and older man, with graying hair and a pointed beard on his chin yelled from the wagon.
-He didn’t look too old, but the wrinkles on his face were starting to show that he was certainly well into his middle age at least.
+An aging and older man, with graying hair and a pointed goatee on his chin yelled from the wagon.
+He didn’t look too old, but the wrinkles on his face were starting to show that he was certainly well into his middle age at least, as well as the graying hair.
 His crooked nose showed that it had been broken at least a couple of times in his life.
 Despite the man's apparent age however, he outright vaulted off of the driver’s seat of the wagon that was being pushed by four horses with a surprising amount of dexterity.
 The trio instinctively backed up a couple of steps, but the man stopped his approach at seeing them retreating back from him.

 “Can… Can we help you?”
 Nayleen hesitated in a stern tone.
 She put a hand in front of Sairek to signal him to back up a little bit further, while she moved to step in front of him defensively.
 The action warmed Sairek’s heart a little under his apprehension at the unusual and sudden circumstances.
 It was heartwarming seeing her so protective of him.